 With a half-hearted sigh, Weiss drummed her fingers against her thigh.
 As she watched Pyrrha Nikos stride into the combat arena, the white-haired girl blew thin strands out from in front of her eyes, flexing the fingers of her still healing hand.

-She'd finally been freed of her cast in the morning.
+She'd finally been freed of her cast in the morning, sawn off in the infirmary.
 Now, the girl's arm only had a simple brace that wasn't nearly as cumbersome.
 As Professor Peach had mentioned offhandedly, it wouldn't be nearly as jarring as wearing the cast to the dance.

 Thinking yet again upon that remark, the girl bit her lower lip in frustration.

-She – Weiss Schnee, as heiress to the Schnee Dust Company – had quite obviously been walking around Beacon with her arm in a cast the whole while, and the implications hadn't occurred to her at all with her head buried in the sand.
-The fact she'd been injured, even if people didn't know the full story, was gossip that spread like fire among the foreign students.
+She – Weiss Schnee, heiress to the Schnee Dust Company – had been walking around Beacon with her arm in a cast for a couple weeks, and the implications hadn't occurred to her at all.
+The fact she'd been injured alone was juicy gossip that the foreign students spread, all with their own wild tales.

 The match below began, and Weiss blinked rapidly before realizing what she was watching.

-It might not have been proper by any means, but the heiress felt antsy as she sat along with her team, watching the redheaded girl take a defensive stance before all four members of team CRDL.
+It might not have been proper by any means, but the heiress felt antsy as she sat along with her team, watching the redheaded girl take a defensive stance before all four members of team CRDL, gesturing them forwards with her shield raised.

 "Is she seriously fighting all of them?"
 She whispered to herself.